 Capital Adequacy Ratio (CAR)

-Bank is not eligible to pay dividend for the financial year 201516 on account of notmeeting the eligibility criteria stipulated by Reserve Bank of India for this purpose.
+Bank is not eligible to pay dividend for the financial year ended March 31 2021 onaccount of not meeting the eligibility criteria stipulated by Reserve Bank of India (RBI)for this purpose.

 Management Discussion and Analysis